 It’s related to a persuasion technique known as the “pattern interrupt,” which is basically when something unexpected happens after the brain has become lulled into a rhythm.
 You’ll experience this frequently in negotiations, while watching movies & when watching comedians.

 In the context of email & content marketing though, it’s particularly effective when the “interruption” proposes to solve the problem that the the reader has been tuned into, or programmed to expect given the nature of the service.

 Is your time better spent writing for your own blog or someone else’s?
-Rand Fishkin calls guest blogging a slippery slope, since you are giving away authority that could be your own.
+Rand Fishkin calls guest blogging a slippery slop, since you are giving away authority that could be your own.
 Groove’s Alex Turnbull, however, suggests otherwise.

 Advice from founders is invaluable, especially when it’s really off the beaten path.
 Beth Belle Cooper asked 10 entrepreneurs for their most counterintuitive advice and uncovered some fascinating insights.
 Here’s an example: